Our Team | Nuestro Equipo

 Doctor of Philosophy in Counseling Psychology

 Jennifer “Jenny” Florez, PhD graduated in 2024.
-Starting in the summer of 2024, Dr. Florez will begin a postdoc at Florida State University College of Medicine.
+Starting in the fall 2025, Dr. Florez will be a psychologist at the El Paso, VA.

 Amber Schaefer, PhD graduated in 2024.
-Dr. Schaefer is currently completing a two-year clinical postdoc at Harvard University.
+Dr. Schaefer is currently a postdoc fellow at The Nicholls’ Group in Phoenix, AZ.

 Roberto Rentería, PhD graduated in 2022 from the counseling psychology program at Arizona State University.
-Dr. Rentería is currently completing a tenure track assistant professor at Boston University.
+Dr. Rentería is currently completing a tenure-track assistant professor at Boston College.

 Jorge Ballesteros, PhD graduated in 2022 from the counseling psychology program at Arizona State University.
 Dr. Ballesteros is a Sport Psychologist at Pepperdine University within their Athletic and Counseling Center departments.